SystemsApproach/ops/lifecycle.rst

 Understanding Fleet is then straightforward.
-It provides a way to define associations between Bundles, Cluster Groups, and GitRepos, such that whenever a Helm chart is checked into a GitRepo, all Bundles that contain that chart are re-deployed on all associated Cluster Groups.
-Or alternatively, updating a Fleet specification with a Bundle that identifies a new Helm Chart is a way to trigger the deployment of a new feature.
-In both scenarios, Fleet can be viewed as the mechanism that implements gating function for the deployment half of the CI/CD pipeline (as denoted by the diamond in :numref:`Figure %s
-<fig-pipeline>`).
-Of course, other factors can also be taken into
-consideration, such as never starting a rollout at 5pm on a Friday afternoon.
+It provides a way to define associations between Bundles, Cluster Groups, and GitRepos, such that whenever an updated Helm chart is checked into a GitRepo, all Bundles that contain that chart are (re-)deployed on all associated Cluster Groups.
+That is to say, Fleet can be viewed as the mechanism that implements the *Deployment Gate* shown in :numref:`Figure %s <fig-pipeline>`, although other factors can also be taken into account (e.g., not starting a rollout at 5pm on a Friday afternoon).
+The next section describes a versioning strategy that can be overlaid on this mechanism to control what features get deployed when.

 .. sidebar:: Implementation Details Matter